-The Palladian style manor at the heart of the estate has seen a variety of changes to its internal and external structure over the last three centuries, and is one of many building and features across the estate are in need of continuous attention and care.
+The Palladian style manor at the heart of the Estate has seen a variety of changes to its internal and external structure over the last three centuries, and is one of many building and features across the Estate that are in need of continuous attention and care.
 From our paintwork, to paintings, to the built structure of the hall, we are continuously raising funds to conserve Kelmarsh wherever it is needed.

 As an independent charitable trust, we don’t receive support from the government and all the funds we raise, through admission and events, are invested back into the hall and the vital conservation work to protect the estate into the future.
 The Kelmarsh Trust has been caring for the hall since 1997, and in that time we have completed a variety of vital projects to protect the hall for future generations thanks to our visitors, donations and grants.

 In 2018, Kelmarsh Hall and Gardens officially opened over a dozen new, interactive spaces which have never been accessible to the public, thanks to a £1.3 million pounds grant from the Heritage Lottery Fund.
 Our servants’ quarters, bake house, butler’s pantry and laundry rooms have all been conserved to bring the stories of those living ‘Below Stairs’ to the forefront of learning about life in a country house.

 In 2015, our significant example of 20th century interior paintwork was restored.
 A four-month project was completed to the interior decoration by John Fowler.
 Paint conservators were cleaning, repairing and restoring the paintwork in the Great Hall and South Stairs.
 The Great Hall was designed by James Gibbs in the early 18th century, decorated by former owner and society decorator Nancy Lancaster in the early 1930s, and subsequently redecorated by John Fowler in the 1950s.
 This 20th century decoration left much of the 18th century plasterwork untouched.